DeeEmm/DeeEmm/_posts/2020-09-30-Raspberry-Pi-Nano-datalogger .md

   - Analog Input Status (Polled)
   - Analog Output Control

-Note: Data scaling of I/O from Data nopde needs to match in both node + RPi.
+Note: Data scaling of I/O from Data node needs to match in both node + RPi.
 This can be achieved by having predefined data types in the Rpi and boiler plate code in the nano that is selectable via the API (restrictive), or simply from user input in RPi I/O set up and hard coding in Nano (unrestricted).
 All cases will potentially require user to flash nano.

 My preference would be for the system to be unrestricted as then the user is not reliant on the devs to perform integration of new devices, however this does increase complexity of system.